About the Homes Located at 31 Wharf Road

 Selection

-We use a randomized selection process to determine which application to review first.
+We use a randomized lottery process to determine the order in which applications are processed.

 icon-contract